2026aim1008-johan-biju-george/CS509_AI1008/assignment_01/README.md

 Blocked GEMM divides the matrices into smaller submatrices (blocks/tiles).

-Instead of processing the entire matrices at once, multiplication is performed block by block.
+Instead of processing the entire matrices at once, multiplication is performed block-by-block.

 Advantages: